wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 <tr>
 <td width="50%">On the <strong>Create Tanzu Observability credential</strong> page, specify credential attributes:
 <ul>
 <li><strong>Credential Name</strong>.
 Name that starts and ends with a letter and contains only lowercase letters, numbers, and hyphens.
-Best practice is to include the name of the Wavefront instance in the credential name.
+Best practice is to include the name of the product instance in the credential name.
 Do NOT use the name of the service account. </li>
 <li><strong>Tanzu Observability URL</strong>.
-The URL of the Wavefront cluster, for example, <code>https://demo.wavefront.com</code></li>
+The URL of your product cluster, for example, <code>https://demo.wavefront.com</code></li>
 <li><strong>Tanzu Observability API Token</strong>.
-The API token that you generated inside the Wavefront instance. </li>
+The API token that you generated inside your product instance. </li>
 </ul> </td>
 <td width="50%"><img src="/images/tmc_create_credential_page.png" alt="Create Tanzu Observability page with 3 fields filled in"></td>
 </tr>